Students pursuing a bachelor of arts in humanities at Grenfell Campus, Memorial University, explore the process of intellectual discovery.

 also encourages students to use critical thinking skills and creativity

 to express their ideas in effective ways.
 As a humanities student, you have opportunities to win scholarships and awards.
-Here's 11 reason why you should major in humanities!
+Here are 11 reason why you should major in humanities!

 View a complete list of our humanities program courses.